Last Updated on November 19, 2021 by Bilingual Kidspot

 Learning to read and write with similar alphabets

 We initially introduced English and Italian which are similar.
-However there are some letters which are written are the same but have different sounds in each language.
+There are some letters which are written are the same, but have different sounds in each language.

 Learning to read and write with different alphabets